 Use breathing techniques to start and finish

-As noted in the class structure above, I use breathing activities at the beginning of class.
+As noted in the class structure above, it’s a good idea to use breathing activities at the beginning of class.
 This helps to center them and get them ready to focus.
-Then at the end, I always cue calming breaths during resting pose (savasana).
+Then at the end, you can cue calming breaths during the resting pose (savasana).

 I let my kiddos have a Beanie Baby stuffed animal to put on their tummy during savasana.
 This helps them notice if they are using belly breaths to calm their brains and bodies.

 Check out these 14 Clever Ways to Breathe with Your Kids to Calm Down.

 Also, download cute visuals of these techniques from my Free Resources Library!